 We reserve the right to pass on to you the costs we reasonably incur as part of the Customer Due Diligence process.
 All information and documentation obtained will be filed and recorded in accordance with the Regulations and you agree that, if requested, we may disclose the same to others acting on your behalf.

 In certain circumstances, we may be required by law to disclose suspicions of money laundering (by clients, prospective clients or anyone associated with matters on which we are acting) to the relevant regulatory authorities.
 We are unlikely to be permitted to inform you that we have made or are contemplating making such disclosures and, pending consent to proceed from the relevant authorities, may be unable to take any further action on your behalf or may be required to cease acting for you.
+In some circumstances it may not be clear whether we are legally required to disclose suspicions or information to the relevant regulatory authorities and/or the police or other government authorities in relation to money laundering, financial crime or other crimes.
+However, you agree that where ECS reasonably believes that it is the prudent and professional option, we may disclose such information as we reasonably believe is prudent.

 We do not accept any liability for any Loss flowing directly or indirectly from our compliance with our duties (or our duties as we understand them) in respect of the matters outlined above.

-We are not authorised by the Financial Services Authority (“FSA”) for the purposes of the Financial Services and Markets Act 2000 to provide you with certain advice or services in relation to certain securities and other “investments” covered by that Act.
-This means that, whilst we are able to undertake for you some activities in relation to such “investments” which arise out of, or are incidental or complementary to, the services we provide for you, there will be occasions when you will need a person who is so authorised by the FSA to give you the necessary investment advice.
-In addition, because we are not authorised by the FSA, with some exceptions, we are prohibited under the Financial Services and Markets Act 2000 from making certain communications of invitations or inducements to engage in investment activity covered by that Act.
+We are not authorised by the Financial Conduct Authority (“FCA”) for the purposes of the Financial Services and Markets Act 2000 to provide you with certain advice or services in relation to certain securities and other “investments” covered by that Act.
+This means that, whilst we are able to undertake for you some activities in relation to such “investments” which arise out of, or are incidental or complementary to, the services we provide for you, there will be occasions when you will need a person who is so authorised by the FCA to give you the necessary investment advice.
+In addition, because we are not authorised by the FCA, with some exceptions, we are prohibited under the Financial Services and Markets Act 2000 from making certain communications of invitations or inducements to engage in investment activity covered by that Act.

 As a result: